Summer Camp Jobs and Ranch Work

 Since 1921, Rockbrook Camp for Girls has been a place where girls ages 6-16 can experience the wonder and excitement of a summer in the Blue Ridge Mountains of western North Carolina.
 Here you'll find a vintage camp experience: wooden cabins, campfires, silly songs, girls full of energy, and a variety of activities.
 From horseback riding, whitewater rafting, pottery, and swimming to campfires and exploring a chilly stream, each day at camp is filled with new experiences and great opportunities to develop lasting friendships.

 Summer camp jobs include 60 cabin counselors as well as other day staff, nurses, and program staff.
 Cabin counselors will live with and supervise a small group of girls, participate in general camp programs, provide leadership and instruction in one or more specific camp activities (24 different options), and be a positive role model.
 Counselors specializing in climbing, hiking/backpacking and paddling will plan, organize and lead out-of-camp trips, implement and verify safety protocols, instruct basic outdoor adventure skills, encourage campers with a positive attitude, and also serve as cabin counselors.
-Compensation starts at $300/week (with increases for certifications and experience), plus room, board, laundry, free WiFi in the staff lounge, and a community where everyone is celebrated and supported.
+Compensation starts at $315/week (with increases for certifications and experience), plus room, board, laundry, free WiFi in the staff lounge, and a community where everyone is celebrated and supported.
 Applicants must be at least 18 years of age and have completed one year of college or equivalent experience.
-Positions run from June 2nd to August 11th, 2024 with shorter contracts available.
+Positions run from May 31st to August 10th, 2026 with shorter contracts available.
 If you have high energy, outgoing, silly at heart, enjoy being with children and comfortable in a rustic, outdoor setting, apply online today!

 View what it means to be a Camp Counselor at Rockbrook and why it might be the most rewarding summer job you'll ever have!